socialchorus/Attribute-Access-Controllable/doc/blog-post.md

     bundler gem DIRECTORY

 is your best friend.
-It set up the layout for us, including an MIT License and a gem specificiation.
+It set up the layout for us, including an MIT License and a gem specification.
 It had a boilerplate README, too.

 ### Writing the documentation for the code you wished you had

-Next, we wrote a draft of the README file which documented what we knew (you needed a migration to create a column called `:read_only_attributes` and you needed to include the module into the class).
+Next, we wrote a draft of the README file which documented what we knew: You needed a migration to create a column called `:read_only_attributes` and you needed to include the module into the class.
 Then we started thinking about the pain points of using our code as is.
 Wouldn't it be nice if we could create the migration automatically?
 Rails generators do that sort of thing, how hard could it be?
 (Famous last words...)
 It became clear that we needed to test drive out some new features of the _gem_ that supported the actual _module_.

 #### To do
   1. ~~MIT License~~